BrickUser/info216Exam/README.md

-1.using the Gui. its a pretty simple interface, run main methode in main class to open GUI. you click the food you have and get given bevrage options to that type of food. to clear the search click top left corner with left click and press clear.
+1.using the Gui. its a pretty simple interface, run main methode in main class to open GUI. you click the food you have and get given bevrage options to that type of food. to clear the search, click top left corner (file button) with left click and press clear data.
+The data takes some time to display.
+It takes about 30 - 40 seconds.

 2.our master CSV file is called viner(wines) it contains more then wine it contains all bevrages. bit misleading.